History of VH1: VH1 Storytellers

 In February 1996, VH1 again hit it big with the premiere of the first of the network's flagship shows, VH1 Storytellers.
 The show began with a broadcast of Ray Davies, during his "Storyteller" tour, and took its name from this first show.
 In each hour-long episode, artists appear in front of a (mostly small and intimate) live audience, interspersing musical performances with anecdotes related to the songs' meaning, the songwriting process, audience reaction, etc. Along with Davies, the series has featured a widely diverse list of artists, including Culture Club, Stone Temple Pilots, Willie Nelson, Johnny Cash, Kanye West, Tom Waits, and Def Leppard.
 Meat Loaf enjoyed the show's format so much that he bought the stage decorations from VH-1 and went on to do a "Storytellers" tour in 1998/1999.

 Behind the Music

 VH1 scored another hit in August 1997 with the debut of Behind the Music.
 The hour-long show features interviews and biographies of some of popular music's biggest stars qualified to be profiled on the series.
 The premiere episode featured Milli Vanilli.
 Episodes have ranged from Aaliyah to Stryper to Keith Moon, as well as others such as, Meat Loaf, Tori Amos, MC Hammer, Cher, Oasis, Steppenwolf, Fleetwood Mac, TLC, "Weird Al" Yankovic, Megadeth, Britney Spears, Selena, Petra, Pantera, and Eminem, with more episodes being produced periodically.
-By the late 1990s, the show began to run out of artists to profile, leading to the short-lived BTM2 program, half-hour looks into bands and artists whose popularity was rising, but not yet at its peak.
+By late 1996, the show began to run out of artists to profile, leading to the short-lived BTM2 program, half-hour looks into bands and artists whose popularity was rising, but not yet at its peak.